nus-cs2113-AY2425S1/ip/docs/README.md

 5. Type the command in the command box and press Enter to execute it.

-6. Refer to the [Features](features) below for details of each command.
+6. Refer to the [Features](#features) below for details of each command.

 ## Features
 Notes about the command format:
 - Words in `<angle brackets>` are the parameters to be supplied by the user.
 - In the example outputs below, `X` is just a placeholder to represent the number of tasks in the list.
+- When running monday for the first time, `/data/monday.txt` will be generated in the same folder as monday.jar.
+- Tasks that are subsequently added will be saved & loaded from `monday.txt`.

 ## Adding Todos